ozburo/babushka/README.md

 {% endcache %}
 ```

-Using this pattern we save having to query for our post entities every time this template is rendered and only
+Using this pattern we save having to query for our Post entities every time this template is rendered and only
-have to pass our blog entity to the template for rendering.
+have to pass our Blog entity to the template for rendering.

 ```python
 class ExampleHandler(BaseHandler):